Your Child's Asthma: Peak Flow Meters, Oximeters, and Spirometers

 What is a spirometer?

-A spirometer is a device used by your child's doctor to assess lung function.
-Spirometry, the evaluation of lung function with a spirometer, is one of the simplest, most common lung function tests and may be necessary for any of the following reasons:
+A spirometer is a device used by your child's healthcare provider to assess lung function.
+This test is called spirometry.
+It is one of the simplest, most common lung function tests.
+It may be needed for any of the following reasons:

 To monitor lung disease

-To determine whether the lung disease is restrictive (decreased airflow) or obstructive (disruption of airflow)
+To determine if the lung disease is restrictive (decreased airflow) or obstructive (disruption of airflow)